lulab/Ribowave/README.md

     ```

 - **`P-site`**  :
 	- <P-site_position> :  the file listing the P-site position for each read length.
-This file can be found in the output of previous step,  _name_.psite1nt.txt
+This file can be found in the output of previous step, eg: _name_.psite1nt.txt

 - <out_dir> 	: the directory of the output result, eg: `GSE52968`